Metformin

 Terminology

-• AMPK: 5'-AMP-activated protein kinase, the cellular energy-status sensor activated when the AMP/ATP ratio rises.
-Metformin raises AMPK activity indirectly by partially inhibiting Complex I.
+• AMPK: AMP-activated protein kinase, a cellular energy sensor activated when the AMP/ATP ratio rises.

-• HOMA-IR: Homeostatic Model Assessment of Insulin Resistance, calculated from fasting glucose and insulin.
+• HOMA-IR: Homeostatic Model Assessment of Insulin Resistance, an estimate based on fasting glucose and insulin.

-• T2D: Type 2 diabetes mellitus.
-The indicated population for metformin.
+• T2D: Type 2 diabetes mellitus, the primary approved clinical use case for metformin.

-• UKPDS: United Kingdom Prospective Diabetes Study, the landmark T2D RCT series (1998).
+• UKPDS: United Kingdom Prospective Diabetes Study, the landmark type 2 diabetes trial series.

-• MASTERS: The Walton 2019 resistance-training RCT showing hypertrophy blunting under metformin.
+• MASTERS: The Walton 2019 resistance-training RCT that found hypertrophy blunting with metformin.

 Dosing & Protocols